fieryknight2/Memory/README.md

 # Memory
-A game for memorization, using ChatGPT genererated questions This game was made in a morning in preperation for school, hopefully to train quick memorization facts.
+A game for memorization, using ChatGPT generated questions This game was made in a morning in preperation for school, hopefully to train quick memorization facts.
 The odds of me adding more features are pretty slim though